section-engineering-education/engineering-education/content/articles/how-to-build-a-client-server-application-using-rust/index.md

   - url: /engineering-education/how-to-build-a-client-server-application-using-rust/hero.png
     alt: How to Build a Client Server Application using Rust Hero Image
 ---
 A web app is a service built on top of the Internet to allow computers to share and exchange data easily and reliably.
 In this case, the web services will be referred to as a client-server model.
 Communications are established between the two to exchange data.
 Clients will ask for data, and the computer that serves this data is called a server.

-This blog will discuss the concept of the client-server model as we implement the whole scenario using Rust.
+In this tutorial. we will discuss the concept of the client-server model as we implement the whole scenario using Rust.

-The reader will understand the concept of the client-server communication.
-The reader will then learn how to achieve this using Rust.

 ### Set up Rust
-Rust is a very low-level/systems-level programming language like C++ or C. It focuses on safety, speed and concurrency, ensuring you have a design that lets you create high performant programs.
+Rust is a very low-level/systems-level programming language like C++ or C. It focuses on safety, speed, and concurrency, ensuring you have a design that lets you create high-performance programs.
 To start using Rust, you need to get a Rust C, which is the Rust compiler.

->Note: Check these Rust Visual C++ prerequisites while installing Rust.
-Rust requires the Microsoft C++ build tools for Visual Studio 2013 or later, but they don't seem to be installed.

->The easiest way to acquire the build tools is by installing Microsoft Visual C++ Build Tools 2019, which provide just the Visual C++ build tools: `https://visualstudio.microsoft.com/visual-cpp-build-tools/`.
+If you are using Visual Studio 2013 or older, then you have to [install](https://visualstudio.microsoft.com/visual-cpp-build-tools/) the Microsoft C++ build tools.
 Please ensure the Windows 10 SDK and the English language pack components are included when installing the Visual C++ Build Tools.

->Alternately, you can install Visual Studio 2019, Visual Studio 2017, Visual Studio 2015, or Visual Studio 2013, and during installation, select the "C++ tools": `https://visualstudio.microsoft.com/downloads/`.
+Alternately, you can [install](https://visualstudio.microsoft.com/downloads/) a new version of Visual Studio, and during installation, select the "C++ tools".

-So first, download the [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and install it.
-While installing Microsoft Visual C++ Build Tools, make sure you select the C++ Build Tools 2019, which provides just the Visual C++ build tools.

 ![setup](/engineering-education/how-to-build-a-client-server-application-using-rust/setup.png)

 Wait for the installation to finish.
 Then go ahead and [Download Rust C](https://www.rust-lang.org/tools/install) and install it on your computer.
-Check this Rust doc and select the Rust installation that fits the environment you are using.
+Check the Rust doc and select the Rust installation that fits the environment you are using.

 This will install along with the Rust cargo.
 Cargo is a Rust package manager that allows you to access remote Rust packages.
 Cargo is closely related to NPM for Node.js, composer for PHP, or PyPI for Python.